maca88/SmartBikeLights/README.md

 - Garmin Varia RTL515
 - Garmin Varia HL500
 - Garmin Varia UT800
+- Cycliq Fly12 CE (supported only by using Individual Light Network)
+- Cycliq Fly6 CE (supported only by using Individual Light Network)
+- See Sense ICON2 (supported only by using Individual Light Network)

 **NOTE:** In case your ANT+ light is not on the list, please check the following garmin thread: https://forums.garmin.com/developer/connect-iq/f/showcase/248492/data-field-smart-bike-lights

+## Individual Light Network

+Individal Light Network is an alternative light network implementation for connecting and controlling ANT+ lights.
+In comparison to the Garmin built-in light network, this network does not form a light network when two lights are connected, but instead it establish a separate connection for every light.
+This mode needs to be used for lights that have issues with the built-in light network (See Sense and Cycliq lights).

+**NOTE:** Lights in Garmin Sensors menu need to be disabled or removed in order to use this feature!

+Known limitations:
+- It requires to manually set the device numbers for the lights
+- It will not turn off the lights when the device goes to sleep
+- It uses one ANT channel per light

 ## Currently tested Garmin devices: